therooler/piqmc/README.md

 **annealingrunseed**: Random seed to control the initialization and MCMC random number generator.

-**seed**: Random seed to identify a random instance of couplings to be imported from the `data` folder.
+**seed**: Random seed to identify the random instance of couplings to be imported from the `data` folder.